MuriloRoque/friends_catalog/README.md

 - When the App is executed, you will be able to:

-  - Get a list of all characters and episodes from the Friends TV Show;
+  - Get a list of all  episodes from the Friends TV Show;
-  - Filter characters and/or episodes by anything you want;
+  - Filter episodes by season;
-  - See the details from the Friends' character, like age, first appearence, etc;
   - See the details from the Friends' episode, like air date, duration, etc.

 ## Built with